profgaelle/profgaelle-website2020/content/tl-resources/index.md

 ### Podcasts

 - [Teaching in higher education](https://teachinginhighered.com/episodes/): This is a very pragmatic podcast which gives interesting, practical, and research-informed insights for innovative teaching and learning tips.
-I particularly like the open aim to "being more effective at facilitating learning.
+I particularly like the open aim to "being more effective at facilitating learning".

 ### Teaching and Learning textbooks